 McGraw-Hill Financial will include the Standard & Poor’s ratings service, S&P Indices, Platts energy information services and J.D.
 Power & Associates.

-McGraw-Hill dropped (MHP) 1.5 percent to $46.57 at the close in New York.
+McGraw-Hill dropped (MHP:US) 1.5 percent to $46.57 at the close in New York.
 The shares have gained 3.6 percent this year.

 To contact the reporter on this story: Lisa Wolfson at lwolfson@bloomberg